Tome of the Unknown: Production

-Tome of the Unknown is a short film written and directed by Patrick McHale, who also wrote and storyboarded it.
+Tome of the Unknown is a short film written and directed by Patrick McHale, who also storyboarded it.
 Not long after he graduated from college, McHale pitched the idea for the film, among other concepts, to Cartoon Network.
 At the time, the network was considering the creation of a department for feature films, though this never came to fruition.
 McHale was asked if it was possible to adapt the idea for Tome of the Unknown to feature length.
 This proved unsuccessful as he felt it needed to be episodic, laying out plans for a full television series consisting of three seasons.
 The project was placed on the backburner when McHale was recruited as creative director for Pendleton Ward's Adventure Time, also a Cartoon Network production.

 Several years later, around 2011, the network asked McHale to pitch an idea.
 Although he had made several short student films and had worked in animation for other people, he had never created a professional piece of his own.
 As a result, McHale did not anticipate the network to have it go further than the short.
 The short was positively received and was accepted for production into a miniseries.

 Initially conceived as an eighteen-episode miniseries, time constraints forced the series to be cut down to only ten episodes.
 Although it reused the main characters from the pilot, with Wood and Dean reprising their roles of Wirt and Greg, the premise of them searching for the Tome of the Unknown was abandoned and changed to a much simpler and flexible story of them getting lost and trying to find their way home, and was retitled Over the Garden Wall.
 The series was announced in May 2014 and premiered in November that same year.
 Nick Cross, who worked as a background painter with layout designer Chris Tsirgiotis on Tome of the Unknown, was hired as the art director for the series.